russl-corey/Oregon-Arrest-and-Race-Analysis/data/Readme.md

 data used in project

+the shapefiles in

+    * /data/citylim_2021/
+    * /data/or_counties/

-citylim_2021 and or_counties or from  https://spatialdata.oregonexplorer.info/geoportal and used as cartographic elements in the maps.
+ are from  https://spatialdata.oregonexplorer.info/geoportal and used as cartographic elements in the maps.